brsr/antitile/docs/gco-a-mixed.rst

 * :math:`c + d + g = 2(a + b)`.
 This equation has no solution if `c=d` or if
   `c` and `d` are both odd numbers.

-The 4th requirement is more complicated.
+The 4th requirement is more complicated to put in equational form.

 Consequences of these rules include: